Leafwing-Studios/asm-docs/docs/signals/decisions.md

 When a unit completes its current [action](../organisms/actions.md), it must decide what to do next.

-Units have two possible concerns: [**needs**](needs.md) and **wants**, discussed here.
+Units have three possible behaviors: following a [**need**](needs.md), following a **want**, or [wandering](../organisms/actions.md).

-If a unit has no pressing needs, it determines which want to pursue based on the following algorithm:
+Units choose intentions based on the following algorithm:

+1. If a unit has a pressing need, this becomes their new intention.
+If they have more than one, they follow a standard but arbitrary order.
-1. Multiply all signals in the current tile by the units by the unit's corresponding [signal sensitivity](sensitivity.md), producing **perceptions**.
+2. Multiply all push and pull signals in the current tile by the units by the unit's corresponding [signal sensitivity](sensitivity.md), producing **perceptions**.
-2. Select the highest value as the unit's **intention.**
+3. Select the highest value as the unit's **intention.**
+4. If there are no pressing needs or active push / pull signals, the unit wanders.

+Once an intention has been determined:

+1. The intention persists until the task has been completed, or has been overridden.
+   1. Needs override wants, which override wandering.
-3. Once an intention has been determined, the unit checks to see if the appropriate action can be performed while in the current tile.
+2. The unit checks to see if the appropriate action can be performed while in the current tile.
    1. If yes, it performs that action.
    2. If not, a **direction** is chosen, based on which adjacent, empty tile contains the highest concentration of the appropriate signal.